rukor/I-D/httpbis-tcp/draft.md

 ## Reuse sockets in TIME_WAIT state

-Especially when running backend servers that have edge servers fronting them to the Internet, allow reuse of sockets in TIME_WAIT state for new connections when it is safe from the network stack’s perspective.
+When running backend servers on a managed, low latency network you might allow the reuse of sockets in TIME_WAIT state for new connections when a protocol complete termination has occurred.
+There is no RFC that covers this behaviour.

     net.ipv4.tcp_tw_reuse = 1